wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

 # Configure OIDC Federated IdP-Initiated Logout

-WSO2 Identity Server (WSO2 IS) handles logout requests from OIDC federated identity providers.
-When an OIDC back-channel logout request is received from the OIDC federated identity provider to the back-channel logout endpoint of WSO2 IS (`https://<hostname>:<port>/identity/oidc/slo`), WSO2 IS processes the request, terminates the sessions of the particular user, and then responds to the identity provider.
+WSO2 Identity Server (WSO2 IS) handles logout requests from OIDC federated IdPs.
+When an OIDC back-channel logout request is received from the OIDC federated IdP to the back-channel logout endpoint of WSO2 IS (`https://<hostname>:<port>/identity/oidc/slo`), WSO2 IS processes the request, terminates the sessions of the particular user, and then responds to the identity provider.

 Learn more about [OpenID Connect back-channel logout]({{base_path}}/references/concepts/authentication/back-channel-logout).